 Moderate winds have a very strong effect on both pointing and antenna figure.
-The advertised maximum wind speed for precision operations is 15 mph (7 m/s), and careful observations have demonstrated this to be the practical maximum windspeed for useful observing at K and Q bands.
+The advertised maximum wind speed for precision operations is 15 mph (7 m/s), and careful observations have demonstrated this to be the practical maximum wind speed for useful observing at K and Q bands.
 Observations at these bands in winds significantly in excess of this limit are not adviseable, and users should consider moving to a lower frequency.
-Windspeeds near the stow limit (45 mph) will have a similar negative effect at X and U bands.
+Wind speeds near the stow limit (45 mph) will have a similar negative effect at X and U bands.

 To achieve better pointing, we have added a capability for repeated calibration and correction of the local pointing error during astronomical observations.
-In this observing mode, known as 'referenced pointing', a nearby calibrator is observed in interferometer pointing mode ("IR") every hour or so.
+In this observing mode, known as 'referenced pointing', a nearby calibrator is observed in interferometer pointing mode every hour or so.
 The local pointing corrections thus measured can then be applied to subsequent target observations.
-Tests show that this mode reduces rms pointing errors to typically 2-3 arcseconds if the reference source is within about ten degrees (in azimuth and elevation) of the target source.
-The OBSERVE program is aware of this observing mode, so that its implementation can be done in your observing file.
+Tests show that this mode reduces rms pointing errors to typically 2 - 3 arcseconds if the reference source is within about ten degrees (in azimuth and elevation) of the target source, and the source elevation is less than 70 degrees.
+The OBSERVE program is aware of this observing mode.

 Use of referenced pointing is highly recommended for all K- and Q-band observations, and for X- and U-band observations of objects whose total extent is a significant fraction of the antenna primary beam.
 It is usually recommended that the referenced pointing measurement be made at X-band, regardless of what band your target observing is at, since X-band is the most sensitive, and the closest calibrator is likely to be rather weak.
 Proximity of the reference calibrator to the source position is of paramount importance.
-The calibrator should have at least 300 mJy flux density and be unresolved to all baselines to ensure an accurate solution.
+The calibrator should have at least 300 mJy flux density and be unresolved on all baselines to ensure an accurate solution.

 Measuring the pointing offsets at K-band for subsequent K-band observing is usually successful, but should not be attempted on objects of less than 1 Jy flux density.
-However, attempting to measure these offsets at Q-band directly is not desirable, since the blind pointing error is often larger than than Q-band half-power half-width - which will cause the referenced pointing to fail.
+However, attempting to measure these offsets at Q-band directly is generally not recommended, since the blind pointing error is often larger than the Q-band half-power half-width - which will cause the referenced pointing to fail.

-Secondary referenced pointing (i.e., using X-band referenced pointing to permit subsequent Q-band or K-band determination of the residual pointing errors), is now enabled.
-The use of this is recommended only for high precision observations at Q and K bands when observing extended objects which fill the antenna primary beam.
+Secondary referenced pointing (i.e., using X-band referenced pointing to permit subsequent Q-band or K-band determination of the residual pointing errors), is recommended only for high precision observations at Q and K bands when observing extended objects which fill the antenna primary beam.
 For general observing of small objects, simple referenced pointing using the offsets determined at X-band is nearly always sufficient to keep all antennas pointing to within 5 arcseconds.

 Consult with Rick Perley or Ken Sowinski for more information about these modes.
 There is considerable information on the use of this pointing mode on NRAO's website.
-Follow the link to 'VLA', then 'Special Topics/Observing Modes'.